 Reading is key!
 We encourage children to read at home as much as possible.
-Children are expected to read at least three times per week at home.
+Children are expected to read at least four times per week at home.
 When your child has read, it should be recorded in their home reading diary by an adult or older sibling (children are not allowed to record themselves in their reading diary).
 Reading diaries will be collected and checked on a Friday.
 Children can select a book from our class library or select an appropriate leveled book from home.
 Reading books and diaries are to be brought to school each day, as they will be given additional opportunity during the school day for independent and supported reading.
 When children have finished a book they will be expected to complete a book review to demonstrate their understanding.
 Once school books are finished, they will be wiped down and place in a quarantine box for 72 hours before other children are allowed to select them.

 A spelling grid will be sent home for each half term, informing you of the spellings your child needs to learn and the date of each test.
 Please look at the definition of each word and ensure your child is able to use each word in the right context.
 Learning spellings will form part of your child’s weekly homework.
-Spelling tests will take place on a Friday.
+Spelling tests will take place on a Thursday.

 Times tables are essential to each Maths lesson, therefore it is important that your child practices their times table each week at home.
-Your child will be tested on the 3 times tables on Friday 11th September.
+Your child will be tested on the 3 times tables on Thursday.
 If your child gets full marks, then they will move on to practicing the 4 times tables.
 If they don’t get full marks, they will be tested again the following week.
 They will only move on to the next times table when they have achieved full marks on the previous one.

-A piece of English homework; grammar, punctuation or comprehension, and Maths calculations homework, will get sent home each Monday.
+A piece of English homework; grammar, punctuation or comprehension, and Maths calculations homework, will get sent home each Friday.
 It must be returned to school on Thursday each week.
-It will then be marked and a new piece of homework will be sent home the following Monday.
+It will then be marked and a new piece of homework will be sent home the following Friday.
 If your child is struggling with their homework, they can ask me for support at anytime.

-Our PE day will be Wednesday.
+Our PE day will be Friday.
 Children should wear their tracksuit, with shorts underneath on this day.
 If the weather is dry, we may be outside so it is important that track suits and trainers are worn.
 If your child has earrings, please ensure they are removed on this day.